 During the mid-1970s, skateboard manufacturers started making significant design changes to their skateboards.
 These changes were intended to make the skateboards more maneuverable, which meant easier to use and more fun to ride.

-It’s during this skateboard revival period that polyurethane wheels emerged.
+It was during this skateboard revival period that polyurethane wheels emerged.
 These wheels boosted maneuverability to quite some extent, and they’re pretty much what modern skateboards use.

 These skateboard design improvements worked really well.
 But when skateboarding-focused magazines started going all out to promote skateboarding and skateboarders such as Stacey Peralta and Tony Alva, things really took off.
 And skateboarding became a wildly growing craze that set the entire world on fire.